rsashka/newlang/site/content/en/docs/_index.md

 ---
-title: Документация
+title: Documentation
-linkTitle: Документация
+linkTitle: Documentation
 menu: {main: {weight: 20}}
 weight: 20
 ---

-Основные материалы по языку программирования NewLang.
+Basic materials on the NewLang programming language.

-Описание акутально для текущей версии 4.0
+The description is relevant for the current version 4.0